Grove Studio | How We Work

 Site plan (dimensioned, setbacks confirmed)

-Preliminary joinery intent / direction~
+Preliminary interior intent / direction~

 Kitchen and bathroom CAD layouts